Angel Densetsu

-Angel Densetsu (エンジェル伝説, Enjeru Densetsu) is a Japanese shōnen manga created by Norihiro Yagi.
-It was serialized Monthly Shōnen Jump from 1992 to 2000, in total of 15 volumes.
-An adaptation of acts 1 and 2 from the first volume of the manga was produced by Toei Animation and released in an original video animation format on December 13, 1996.
+Angel Densetsu (エンジェル伝説, Enjeru Densetsu) is a Japanese manga series written and illustrated by Norihiro Yagi.
+It was serialized in Shueisha's shōnen manga magazine Monthly Shōnen Jump from 1993 to 2000, with its chapters collected in tankōbon 15 volumes.
+A two-episode original video animation (OVA) adaptation, animated by Toei Animation, was released in 1996.

 Plot

-Angel Densetsu is a story about Seiichirō Kitano, a kind and naive boy with the heart of an angel, but the sinister looks of a devil.
-This paired with his horrible luck and awkward social skills causes many misunderstandings, leading people to assume that he is a delinquent and heroin addict, and (unbeknownst to himself) results in a career as the head thug, or "school guardian" at his new school.
+The series follows Seiichirō Kitano, a kind and naive boy with the heart of an angel, but the sinister looks of a devil.
+This paired with his horrible luck and awkward social skills causes many misunderstandings, leading people to assume that he is a delinquent and heroin addict, and (unbeknownst to himself) results in a career as the head thug, or "school guardian", at his new school.